jogcaetano13/statetalk/README.md

     parameter(key, value)
 }.responsePaginated {
     onlyApiCall = true

+    // You can also change the parameter "page" name pageQueryName = "wherever your page parameter is called"

     // These 3 functions are mandatory if 'onlyApiCall' is false pagingSource {  }